nicky-nym/nicky-nym.github.io/pages/kinematic.md

 The San Francisco Bay Area GDP was about $535 billion in 2019.[^facc]  A 30% increase would be an **additional $160 billion annual GDP**.

 Is it conceivable that the Bay Area could be re-engineered to quadruple travel ranges?
-Maybe.
-It would require a lot of changes: maybe a hyperloop, or a lot of Boring Company tunnels.
+Yes, but it would require a lot of changes: maybe a hyperloop, or a lot of Boring Company tunnels.
 It would be expensive, and it would take decades.

----

-## <a name="work-better"></a>(3) What we want &mdash; things that should work better

-> "If we stick to business as usual most of it is going to be
-> disorderly and less functional than the stuff we already have."[^growth]
-> &mdash; Paul Romer, Nobel prize-winning economist, New York University.
+For example, the 2013 Bay Bridge Eastern Span, from San Francisco to Oakland, took over a decade to build and cost $7 billion.
+The 1976 BART system was a comparable amount, if measured in today's dollars.
+In Boston, the 2006 Big Dig was $21 billion.

+Building from scratch has it's own challanges, and is also crazy expensive, but it can be done much more quickly.

 > "If you build a new city you don't have to relocate or work
 > around existing roads or rivers or factories or houses.